Gkbinqi/CS106L/notes/lec09_Template Function.md

 it will generate a series of function along the way to the base case.

-##### recap

-* Compiler generates any number of overloads using recursion
-  * This allows us to support any number of function parameters
-* For more advanced variadic templates, check the hidden slides! page 107 ~ 122
-  * If you’re curious, this technique is how std::tuple works!
-* Instantiation happens at **compile time**
-  * Templates do work at compile time.
-Can we use this to our advantage?
-    * the answer is, yes.

 ### Template Meta-programming

 > run code at **compile time**